World's biggest dinosaur footprint found in 'Australia's Jurassic Park'

 (CNN)The world's biggest dinosaur footprint has been discovered in northwestern Australia, measuring at nearly 5 feet 9 inches (1.75 meters), the lead author of a study said.

 The track belonged to a sauropod, a long-necked herbivore.
-It tops a record 1.15 meter-long (nearly 3 feet 9 inches) footprint found last July, the biggest ever from a carnivorous dinosaur.
+It tops a record 1.15 meter-long (nearly 3 feet 9 inches) footprint found last July.
+That footprint, found in Bolivia, was the biggest ever from a carnivorous dinosaur.

 "The giant footprints are no doubt spectacular," Steve Salisbury, the lead author of the study and a professor at the University of Queensland, told CNN of the record-setting fossil.
 "There's nothing that comes close (to this length)."